jeatt/jeatt.github.io/_drafts/music-to-code-by-scandinavian-edition.md

 categories:
 - blog
 title: "Music to code by: Scandinavia"
-summary: "A lot of my favourite music is Scandinavian and one of my biggest regrets in life is not going to see A-Ha's farewell tour in 2011.
-This is a playlist of Scandinavian music I like to listen to when I'm working."
 standfirst: "A lot of my favourite music is Scandinavian and one of my biggest regrets in life is not going to see A-Ha's farewell tour in 2011.
 This is a playlist of Scandinavian music I like to listen to when I'm working.
-Sadly there was no place for A-Ha."
+Sadly there's no place for A-Ha."
 hero: scandinavia.jpg
 endnotes:
 - "The photograph on this page is a detail from an aerial photograph of the Scandinavian peninusla (sourced from <a href='http://upload.wikimedia.org/wikipedia/commons/f/f1/Scandinavia_M2002074_lrg.jpg'>Wikimedia Commons</a>)"
 ---

-The playlist is available on [Spotify](http://open.spotify.com/user/tomjeatt/playlist/4JGdNBBsONWIUFFS1rev22) and [Rdio](http://rd.io/x/QX_ZvTMkrAs/).

-## *Det Er Mig Der Holder* Træerne Sammen by Under Byen

-For the first 20 seconds this sounds like a song which should have been left in 2002 with the rest of the Portishead clones.
-Then the voice comes in.
-Then the horns come in.
-Then all is forgiven.
-[Listen on Spotify](http://google.com) | [Listen on Rdio](http://google.com)

 ## *10 Rokkstig* by Jóhann Jóhannsson